Certificate in Criminal Prosecution

 This is a course developed especially for caseworkers in the Crown Prosecution Service.

 The course is set at roughly 'A' level in standard.
 Successful candidates will receive a Certificate in Criminal Prosecution awarded by CILEx Law School.
-This course is endorsed by Skillsmark, the quality mark for training programmes in the justice sector.

 The syllabus provides a good working knowledge of both criminal law and procedure, and has been developed and updated in consultation with Learning and Development Managers and students within the CPS.
 The course is practical in nature and procedurally orientated.
 The syllabus includes procedures such as the statutory charging scheme and the Criminal Case Management Framework, as well as covering recent legislation such as the Criminal Justice and Immigration Act 2008, and SOCPA 2005.
 It also maps against the new National Occupational Standards for caseworkers - Unit 331.